Protecting the Confidentiality of Your Protected Health Information

 • What kind of PHI we collect about you and how we get it

-• How we use your PHI
+• How we use and share your PHI

 • What kind of PHI we release to other entities and organizations